Joxit/docker-registry-ui/examples/traefik/README.md

 ## Authentication

-The registry is protected via __Basic authentication__ but feel free to use wathever you like.
+The registry is protected via __Basic authentication__ but feel free to use whatever you like.
 In this sample, credentials are: **admin / admin**.

 To generate a new password for basic auth, run the command: `htpasswd -nb username password`.